Suffrage and Nursing – Creating and Asserting Agency

 Leaders of the National Organization for Public Health Nursing were among the first nurses to embrace the goals of the suffrage movement.
 They emphasized suffrage as central not only to the empowerment of women, but also of their members; it also would bring access to the political control of nursing’s own development, one often challenged by some physicians and administrators of hospitals.

 One such leader, Lavinia Dock, stands as a case in point.
-Dock, a graduate of the prestigious Johns Hopkins Training School for Nurses, one of the founders of the National League for Nurses, and a member of the famous Henry Street Settlement in New York’s City’s lower east side, was one of the most active nurses working for suffrage.
+Dock, an 1886 graduate of Bellevue Training School for Nurses, one of the founders of the National League for Nurses, and a member of the famous Henry Street Settlement in New York’s City’s lower east side, was one of the most active nurses working for suffrage.
 She belonged to the National Woman’s Party, was active in civil rights campaigns, and found herself gladly arrested after militant demonstrations in 1917 and 1918.
 Dock was tireless in bringing the organizations that represented nurses and nursing to the cause of suffrage.
 Although in 1908, nursing organizations formally voted not to support the 19th Amendment, by 1912 – just four years later – they now voted their support at the national level.